bitwalker/distillery/docs/config/distillery.md

 # You may define one or more releases in this file.
 # If you have not set a default release, or selected one
-# when running `mix release`, the first release in the file
+# when running `mix distillery.release`, the first release in the file
 # will be used by default
 release :myapp do
   set version: current_version(:myapp)